-When we first visited in 2019, we were very excited to find a gay bar in Venice and spent a lot of time researching and googling ‘gay bars Venice, Italy’.
+When we first visited, we were very excited to find a gay bar in Venice and spent a lot of time researching and googling ‘gay bars Venice, Italy’.

 For such a popular and trendy destination, we were surprised to find a serious lack of gay bars or gay clubs in Venice at all.